-The current members of the Nominating and Corporate Governance Committee are Mr. Murin (Chairman), Mr. Kislak and Mr. Salcetti.
-If Ms. Lowrie is elected at the Annual Meeting she is expected to become a member of the Nominating and Corporate Governance Committee upon her election.
+The members of the Nominating and Corporate Governance Committee are Mr. Murin (Chairman), Mr. Kislak and Ms. Lowrie.
 By virtue of his position of chairman, Mr. Murin also serves as the lead outside director.
-Our Board has determined that each current and prospective member of the Nominating and Corporate Governance Committee is "independent" within the meaning of the applicable standards of the NYSE.
+Our Board has determined that each member of the Nominating and Corporate Governance Committee is "independent" within the meaning of the applicable standards of the NYSE.

-The Nominating and Corporate Governance Committee held five meetings in 2014.
-The primary purpose of the Nominating and Corporate Governance Committee is to assist our Board by: (i) identifying individuals qualified to become members of our Board, consistent with any guidelines and criteria approved by our Board; (ii) considering and recommending director nominees for our Board to select in connection with each annual meeting of stockholders; (iii) considering and recommending nominees for election to fill any vacancies on our Board and to address related matters; (iv) developing and recommending to our Board corporate governance guidelines applicable to us; (v) overseeing an annual evaluation of our Board's and management's performance; and (vi) providing counsel to our Board with respect to the organization, function and composition of our Board and its committees.
+The Nominating and Corporate Governance Committee held four meetings in 2015.
+The primary purpose of the Nominating and Corporate Governance Committee is to assist our Board by: (i) identifying individuals qualified to become members of our Board, consistent with any guidelines and criteria approved by our Board; (ii) considering and recommending director nominees for our Board to select in connection with each annual meeting of stockholders; (iii) considering and recommending nominees for election to fill any vacancies on our

+Board and to address related matters; (iv) developing and recommending to our Board corporate governance guidelines applicable to us; (v) overseeing an annual evaluation of our Board's and management's performance; and (vi) providing counsel to our Board with respect to the organization, function and composition of our Board and its committees.
+The Nominating and Corporate Governance Committee is also in charge of reviewing and, where appropriate, approving transactions between us and Freedom Mortgage.